CANADA VISIT VISA

 Visa Rejection: Reasons and Next

-Being denied a Canadian visa in 2018 can be frustrating as it can ruin travel plans, work plans, or even a new living arrangement.
-Don’t worry, after a visa rejection there are a few steps you may be able to take to still obtain a Canadian visa.
-Contrary to what many people think, reapplying after a Canadian visa rejection or refusal is actually an option, depending on the reasons why the application was rejected in the first place.
+Being denied a Canadian visa in 2018 can be frustrating as it can ruin travel plans, work plans, or even a new living arrangement. no need to worry, after being visa rejected there would be few steps you would be still able to obtain a Canadian visa.
+Many people think, reapplying after a Canadian visa rejection or refusal is actually an option, depending on the reasons why the application was rejected in the first place.
 The letter that the IRCC sends you explaining your visa has been denied, they don’t provide the information explaining why it was denied.
 There are different reasons why an application for a visa may be rejected based on the unique requirements of each visa type.Reasons for a Canadian Visa Rejection:

 - Failure to provide proper and accurate supporting documents